10blackhole/guide-pca/README.md

 	Green Channel: 0.9794100254497594
 	Red Channel  : 0.9763416610407115

-We can observe tahy by using 50 components we can keep around 98% of the variance in the data!
+We can observe that by using 50 components we can keep around 98% of the variance in the data!